ACCIDENT: An unexpected event or circumstance without deliberate intent.

 COMMERCIAL PACKAGE POLICY: Provides a broad package of property and liability coverages which typically can be added on an ala carte basis and rated accordingly.

 COMMERCIAL UMBRELLA: A policy designed to provide protection against catastrophic losses.
-It generally is written over various primary liability policies, such as the General Liability, Business Auto, Directors & Officers Liability and Employers Liability coverage.
+It generally is written over various primary liability policies, such as the General Liability, Business Auto, Directors & Officers Liability, and Employers Liability coverage.
+Claim Example: Slip and fall coverage was exhausted on their General Liability Occurrence and/or aggregate limit, and the umbrella will kick in for the excess coverage.
+So if you have one claim that goes over the $1M occurrence limit, the umbrella will kick in.
+If you have multiple claims in the year that total is over the $2M aggregate, the umbrella will kick in.

 COMMISSION: A percentage of premium paid to agents by insurance companies for the sale of policies.